 Class Absence Notification

 1. Communicate directly with your faculty regarding your absence(s) since it is at the discretion of faculty members to provide alternative arrangements with you and discuss academic options.
+Students and Appalachian affiliated personnel are no longer required to complete the App State COVID-19 Illness/Exposure Concern form.

 The Office of the Dean of Students provides Class Absence Notifications for students with documented emergent situations and extenuating circumstances.